Where There’s Food There’s Wine

 Our founder gets really excited when she tries a grape for the first time in a monovarietal wine.
 This excitement led us to be the first ever to import the Boschera grape into America, which makes a unique Pet Nat style sparkling wine in Italy.

 Likewise, when Sheila met Irene Balim, the Ukrainian woman who heads up the Frignano wine estate in the Modena province of Italy, she found a kindred spirit who gets even more passionate about rare Italian wine grapes.
 Irene is committed to reviving hyper local grapes in her area and allowing them to get the level of attention they deserve.
 Sheila tasted Uva Tosca for the first time at Frignano Italian winery, finding out later that the grape was forgotten after phylloxera hit.
 Aside from the fact that the grape thrives in high altitudes, so it should really only be planted on mountainous terrain, it was overlooked as Italy’s wine industry bounced back in the 1900s after having lost so many vineyards due to the insect pest infestation.
-Uva Tosca makes a crisp, cranberry juice like sparkling Italian wine.
+Uva Tosca makes a crisp, cranberry juice like Italian sparkling wine.

 Not helping the resurgence of cultivating native Italian grapes after phylloxera was the European Union trying to play Big Brother and telling what wine growers what should and should not plant.
 The native Italian grape, Schioppettino, was an out right victim of this political action when the government made it illegal to plant in the 1970s.
 This was while they were encouraging those farming Italy to grow only well known wine grapes, pushing. especially. international varieties.
 This led to it Schioppettino wine not being made for decades, and it is still hard-to-find across America.